Slackadays/Clipboard/documentation/manpages/man.md

 ### **CLIPBOARD_NOPROGRESS**

-Set this to anything to disable only progress messages from CB.
+Set this to "true" or "1" to disable only progress messages from CB.

 ### **CLIPBOARD_NOREMOTE**

-Set this to anything to disable remote clipboard sharing.
+Set this to "true" or "1" to disable remote clipboard sharing.

 ### **CLIPBOARD_SILENT**

-Set this to anything to disable progress and confirmation messages from CB.
+Set this to "true" or "1" to disable progress and confirmation messages from CB.

 ### **CLIPBOARD_THEME**